Klamath Falls City School District

-Klamath Falls City School District is a public school district serving Klamath Falls, Oregon, United States.
+Klamath Falls City School District is a public school district located in Klamath Falls, Oregon, United States.

+The district includes the majority of the Klamath Falls city limits, the Running Y Ranch census-designated place, and a portion of the Altamont CDP.

 Demographics

 In the 2009 school year, the district had 249 students classified as homeless by the Department of Education, or 6.3% of students in the district.